Singapore ICT Market Size

 The Singaporean ICT market is fragmented, with many players operating in the market.
 Several key players in the ICT market are in constant efforts to bring advancements.
 A few prominent companies are entering into collaborations and are also expanding their footprints in developing regions to consolidate their positions in the market.
 The major market players include The International Business Machines Corporation (IBM), SAP SE, Intel Corporation Singapore, Singapore Telecommunications Limited, and StarHub Limited.

-- In September 2022, M1 launched Zolaz, a subscription-based cloud gaming service that enables users to play on any device, at any time, and from any location.
+In September 2022, M1 launched Zolaz, a subscription-based cloud gaming service enabling users to play on any device, anytime, and from any location.
 Over 400 top-notch PC and console games, including those from AAA publishers, would be instantly and endlessly available to subscribers.

 Singapore ICT Market Leaders